m3r1v3-archive/PressOneMillionTimes/CONTRIBUTING.md

 If the past methods do not suit you, then welcome to the discussion.
 Here you can chat about updates, ask questions and much more.

 ### PS
 I hope you enjoy working on our project.
-Each person who will move our project forward will be a huge contribution to the development of **Press1MTimes**.
+Each person who will move our project forward will be a huge contribution to the development of **PressOneMillionTimes**.